AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Experimental Setup

 For the human bin-picking task, two volunteers are invited to conduct the grasping experiments and each is required to clear the plate twice.

 For the dynamic fish-catching experiment, we conduct five independent trials.
 The camera extrinsic is obtained by measuring the customized camera holder.
 The pseudo-code of our dynamic grasping algorithm is illustrated in Alg. \ref{alg:dynamic-grasping}.
-In each fish-catching trial, we first generate and select a grasp pose $\mathcal{G}_1^*$ for the first frame using the same procedure in the static scene.
-For simplicity, we regard the grasp pose has been transformed to the robot coordinate system using the camera extrinsic parameters.
+In each fish-catching trial, we first generate abundant grasp poses for the scene (Line.
+6 in Alg. \ref{alg:dynamic-grasping}) and select the best grasp pose $\mathcal{G}_1^*$ for the first frame (Line.
+12 in Alg. \ref{alg:dynamic-grasping}) using the same procedure in the static scene.
+For simplicity, we assume that the grasp pose has already been transformed into the robot coordinate system using the camera extrinsic parameters.
 Then the robot enters the pre-grasp servoing stage.
-The grasp perception system keeps active during this process and generates updated grasp pose $\mathcal{G}_j^*$ of time step $j$ that has a high association score with the previous grasp pose $\mathcal{G}_{j-1}^*$.
-Empirically, we found that it is important to predict the future grasp pose when catching the moving fish, since it takes some time to close the gripper.
+The grasp perception system keeps active during this process and generates updated grasp pose $\mathcal{G}^t_*$ of time step $t$ (Line.
+14 in Alg. \ref{alg:dynamic-grasping}) that has a high association score with the previous grasp pose $\mathcal{G}^{t-1}_*$.
+Empirically, we found that it is important to predict the future grasp pose when catching the moving fish since it takes some time to close the gripper.
 Hence, the selected grasp poses during the tracking procedure are saved to a temporary buffer of length 10 for future grasp pose prediction.
-The system will predict a future grasp pose $\tilde{\mathcal{G}}_j^*$ by adding the moving momentum calculated from the temporary buffer to the last grasp pose $\mathcal{G}_j^*$.
+The system will predict a future grasp pose $\tilde{\mathcal{G}}^t_*$ (Line.
+16 in Alg. \ref{alg:dynamic-grasping}) by adding the moving momentum calculated from the temporary buffer to the last grasp pose $\mathcal{G}^t_*$.
 In the pre-grasp servoing stage, we do not directly servo to the future grasp pose.
-Instead, the servoing target pose $\mathbf{T}_j^p$ during the pre-grasp stage is obtained by translating $\tilde{\mathcal{G}}_j^*$ along the $z$-axis by $d_\textrm{pregrasp} = 3.5\textrm{cm}$ backward.
+Instead, the servoing target pose $\mathbf{T}^t_p$ during the pre-grasp stage is obtained by translating $\tilde{\mathcal{G}}^t_*$ along the $z$-axis by $d_\textrm{pregrasp} = 3.5\textrm{cm}$ backward (Line.
+24 in Alg. \ref{alg:dynamic-grasping}).
 This is to avoid touching the moving fish and changing their motion status during servoing.
 Meanwhile, we only preserve the rotation along the $z$-axis of the gripper and eliminate the rotation along the other two axes to improve the tracking stability.
-The servoing target $\mathbf{T}_j^p$ is sent to the Flexiv arm through Flexiv RDK and the robot would servo to the target pose.
-The ending criterion for the servoing process is that the 3D distance $\Delta t$ between the predicted future grasp pose $\tilde{\mathcal{G}}_j^*$ and the robot's current end-effector pose is less than $\delta_t = 5.5\textrm{cm}$, the 2D distance $\Delta t_\textrm{xOy}$ in the horizontal plane is less than $\delta_{ t_\textrm{xOy}}=2\textrm{cm}$, and the angle $\Delta R$ between two poses is less than $\delta_R = 20^\circ$.
-The robot will then enter the grasping stage which moves to the grasp pose and closes its gripper.
-If the tracked pose moves outside of the robot's workspace or camera's view, the robot will return to the initial state, empty the temporary buffer and choose a new grasp target.
+The servoing target $\mathbf{T}^t_p$ is sent to the Flexiv arm through Flexiv RDK and the robot would servo to the target pose (Line.
+25 in Alg. \ref{alg:dynamic-grasping}).
+The ending criterion for the servoing process is that the 3D distance $\Delta t$ between the predicted future grasp pose $\tilde{\mathcal{G}}^t_*$ and the robot's current end-effector pose is less than $\delta_t = 5.5\textrm{cm}$, the 2D distance $\Delta t_\textrm{xOy}$ in the horizontal plane is less than $\delta_{ t_\textrm{xOy}}=2\textrm{cm}$, and the angle $\Delta R$ between two poses is less than $\delta_R = 20^\circ$ (Line.
+18 in Alg. \ref{alg:dynamic-grasping}).
+The robot will then enter the grasping stage which moves to the grasp pose and closes its gripper (Line.
+19-21 in Alg. \ref{alg:dynamic-grasping}).
+If the tracked pose moves outside of the robot's workspace or camera's view, the robot will return to the initial state, empty the temporary buffer, and choose a new grasp target (Line.
+7 in Alg. \ref{alg:dynamic-grasping}).